Joseph and the Amazing Technicolor Dreamcoat

 (Martin Luther College Auditorium)

-School performances take place during the day on April 30th and May 1st and are $5 for all attendees.
-Forum will be contacting all past schools and groups in the beginning of February to coordinate group ticketing.
+School performances take place during the day on April 29-30 and are $5 for all attendees.
+Forum will be contacting all past schools and groups at the beginning of February to coordinate group ticketing.
 If you are a new school or homeschool group interested in attending, please contact us at mlcforum@mlc-wels.edu to inquire about seating availability.